Help for drone safety partners and manufacturers

 Inform your customers

-There are two main categories of drone operations: basic and advanced.
-When a customer is buying a drone, it's important they consider whether they will be conducting basic or advanced operations, and select a drone accordingly.
+There are several categories of drone operations.
+When a customer is buying a drone, it's important they understand and select a drone accordingly.

 Canada.ca/drone-safety has all of the services and information they’ll need to get flying.